“Autonomy leads to empowerment.” So applicable for Digital Adoption Platforms and how they can benefit your enterprise.

 There is another element of autonomy: self-enablement.
 According to the SAP blog, self-enablement aims to supply the individuals and groups with both the necessary “knowledge and skills”, but also the “resources and tools.”
 This leads to more independence.

 When employees are self-enabled, they have a great involvement in the processes they are completing, and so their contribution is deeper, providing space for more creative solutions and skills development.

 How to use DAP’s for Self-Enablement and Autonomy

 To successfully use DAP’s to support autonomy, it’s important to first be aware of some challenges, and get a plan for how to overcome them.

 Challenge to avoid: Not paying Attention

 You need to tune in to your employees.
 Find out not only how they are performing at work, but how they are feeling.
-Do they feel supported?
-Do they feel constrained?
-Do they feel that your technologies and software are making their jobs easier or more difficult?
+Do they feel supported or do they feel constrained?
+Do they think that your technologies and software are making their jobs easier or more difficult?

 Find out specifically where the pain points are, so that you can go about addressing them.
 Your employees cannot successfully use technology, even if it’s designed to be helpful, if they are not trained.